You probably have most of these already, but to watch live TV, you need:

 DRM channels are not currently supported.
 We are working on DTCP-IP certification and plan to support DRM channels in the future.

 DRM, or copy-once, is generally only enabled on premium content channels like Showtime and HBO.
-However, some cable providers are known to DRM their entirely lineup (notabily TWC, but only in some regions).
+However, some cable providers are known to DRM their entire lineup (notabily TWC, but only in some regions).
 As of mid-2015, Verizon FIOS has enabled DRM on FOX affiliate channels like Fox News and Fox Sports.

 To see which of your channels are laced with DRM: